uadevteampackages/laravel-user-proxy/README.md

 ## Quick proxy mode instructions

-- Enter a key and value for your proxy session variable.
+- Enter up to 5 key-value pairs that will serve as quick proxy session variables.
-- For example, you could enter "username" as the key and "csmith" as the value.
+- These keys and values can be whatever you need them to be for your testing purposes.
-- When you are finished testing as the quick proxy user, click the "Exit Quick Proxy Mode" button.
+- When you are finished testing in quick proxy mode, click the "Exit Quick Proxy Mode" button.
 This will clear out the session variables related to Quick Proxy Mode.
 Unlike Full Proxy Mode, you will not be logged out of the application.